 The donuts are cake-like, soft but slightly dense on the inside, and lightly crispy on the outside.
 Coating them with granulated sugar enhances their crispy texture.
 I definitely wouldn't use powdered sugar on these.
 I love the rougher texture the granulated sugar brings.

-This recipe, adapted from here, is simply flavoured with just a splash of vanilla and a hint of nutmeg.
-I opted to use vanilla extract instead of the vanilla bean to be sure that the vanilla flavour came through.
+These sour cream donuts are kept simple, flavour-wise, with just a splash of vanilla and a hint of nutmeg.
+I opted to use vanilla extract instead of a vanilla bean to ensure the vanilla flavour came through.
 The flavours are perfect as is, but I can't wait to play some more with the recipe and try different spices or even some lemon zest.

-- Preheat the oven to 350°F. Prepare a six-donut pan by greasing it with Pam or some vegetable oil.
+- Preheat the oven to 350°F (175 °C).
+Prepare a six-donut pan by greasing it with Pam or some vegetable oil.
 Place on a rimmed baking sheet and set aside for later.

 - In a small bowl, whisk together the flour, baking soda, salt, and pinch of nutmeg.
 Set the dry ingredients aside.